gardener/gardener/docs/proposals/24-dynamic-node-groups-for-shoot-cluster-autoscaler.md

 1. Pro: This strategy has the primary advantage that workload can be provisioned within the zone for the NodeGroup.
 It can be considered as work-load friendly
 2. Pro: It can handle back-off well.
 If nodes can't be provisioned in one node group, the other node group can take up the slack.
 3. Con: It isn't backward compatabile with our current distribution logic.
+4. Con: We need to add support for scale from zero for extended/ephmeral resources.
+We have [Gardener CA #132](https://github.com/gardener/autoscaler/issues/132) for this.

 #### Examples